OtavioLMS/mars_explorers/README.md

 # Important Observations

-if your git is set with autocrlf the code might fail on windows machines, if it happens edit the input txt file of your preferred environment manually to make sure its lines end only with \n instead of the microsoft standard \r\n
+If your git is set with autocrlf the code might fail on windows machines, if it happens edit the input txt file of your preferred environment manually to make sure its lines end only with \n instead of the microsoft standard \r\n